whdinata/mestara-034cd/donate.md

 sections:
   - type: hero_section
     title: Thank you for your donation!
-    subtitle: At the moment, we are just kickstarting this on our own.
-WWe receive the payment methods below.
+    subtitle: We are glad that you would like to support our cause.
+We receive the payment methods below.
     content: >-
         In case you could not find what you prefer, please contact us with the [contact form](\general-enquiries).
     align: center